 Hello, America.

-Glad to have you back on the Sean Hannity show.
+Glad to have you back on the Sean Hannity Show.

-Hello there, Congressman Gomer.
+Hello there, Congressman Gomert.

 How are you?

-Yeah, well, Jeff, as far as I know, I'm okay.
+Well, Jeff, as far as I know, I'm okay.

 I'm exceedingly frustrated.

-We've been friends since he and I became uh felony judges, district judges back at the same time.
+We've been friends since he and I became felony judges, district judges back at the same time.

-But it was uh great yesterday afternoon and and uh Sean, of course, recorded his TV show down here.
+And Sean, of course, recorded his TV show down here.

-Ever since I've been in Congress, I could come down here, I've spent a lot of time South here of McAllen, and I was so pleased when they were getting so much of the wall built down there.
+And I was so pleased when they were getting so much of the wall built down there.

-Um, but I never ever dreamed that the Biden administration would use the wall to prevent members of Congress from being able to get down to the border and see what they were doing.
+But I never ever dreamed that the Biden administration would use the wall to prevent members of Congress from being able to get down to the border and see what they were doing.

-But I have run into that wall the last two nights, and after night before last, I did everything they said, and uh I I emailed the person, they put in writing, emailed this, we'll get you clearance, but you can't come tonight.
+And I emailed the person they put in writing, emailed this, we'll get you clearance, but you can't come tonight.

-So anyway, uh last night, same story.
+So anyway, last night, same story.

 I'm not only a member of Congress, I'm on the judiciary committee that has oversight of the border patrol.